+At this point, I must say that the devices I own are the Honeywell HPA300 and the Dyson Pure Cool TP04.
 However, one of my friends owns this air purifier.
-When he bought it, he invited me over to kind of like celebrate with him.
+And when he bought it, he invited me over to sort of like celebrate with him.
 I decided to carry my little noise measuring tool — the Voltcraft Mini Sound Level Meter.

 - High CADR

-- Touch-sensitive control panel
+- Touch-sensitive panel

 - Change-filter reminder